Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 Our preference goes towards first UPER, then PER.
 A strength of ASN.1 is the expected ability to switch encodings easily; so, should the OER encoding (*Octet Encoding Rules*; faster to decode/encode than BER and PER, and almost as compact as PER) be supported in the future, it could be adopted "transparently".

-An issue of this approach is that, beyond Erlang, the (U)PER encoding does not seem so widely available as free software: besides commercial offers (like `this one <https://www.obj-sys.com/products/asn1c/index.php>`_), some languages could be covered to some extent (ex: `Python <https://github.com/eerimoq/asn1tools>`_, Java with `[1] <https://github.com/alexvoronov/gcdc-asn1/tree/master/asn1-uper>`_ or `[2] <https://github.com/ericsson-mts/mts-asn1>`_), but for example no such solution could be found for the .NET language family (ex: for C#); also the complexity of the encoding may lead to solutions supporting only a subset of the standard.
+An issue of this approach is that, beyond Erlang, the (U)PER encoding does not seem so widely available as free software: besides commercial offers (like `this one <https://www.obj-sys.com/products/asn1c/index.php>`_), some languages could be covered to some extent (e.g. `Python <https://github.com/eerimoq/asn1tools>`_, Java with `[1] <https://github.com/alexvoronov/gcdc-asn1/tree/master/asn1-uper>`_ or `[2] <https://github.com/ericsson-mts/mts-asn1>`_), but for example no such solution could be found for the .NET language family (e.g. for C#); also the complexity of the encoding may lead to solutions supporting only a subset of the standard.

 So, at least for the moment, we chose Protobuf.